edwardyoon/MQTTandStorm/README.md

 # MQTTandStorm
-Realtime Data processing using Apache Storm
+This shows how to handles Streaming IoT Data with MQTT and Apache Storm.

 # Getting started